SCORING RUBRIC

 Example(s): Force Account Password Change, Remove malware from storage, Terminate process and delete executable.

-Note that the above scores are the maximum scores with respect to the type of response provided by the control.
+Note that the above scores are the maximum scores with respect to the type of response provided by the capability.
 The overall score can be adversely affected by the Coverage factor especially when regard to scoring techniques.
-For example, for a given technique, if a control can eradicate a specific sub-technique but offers no response capabilities for a majority of its remaining sub-techniques, then the Respond score for this parent technique should be Minimal and not Significant.
+For example, for a given technique, if a capability can eradicate a specific sub-technique but offers no response abilities for a majority of its remaining sub-techniques, then the Respond score for this parent technique should be Minimal and not Significant.
 This adverse impact of the Coverage factor on the score should be noted in the comment field for the score.